Amarshah4334/Pewlett-Hackard-Analysis/README.md

 ![image](https://github.com/Amarshah4334/Pewlett-Hackard-Analysis/blob/main/Queries/Retiring_titles.png)

-o	The retirment_titles table shows employees who can be categorized as retirement employee and how long they have worked at each position over the course of their career. o	The unique_titles table shows the most recent title for employees of retirement age.
+o	The retirment_titles table shows employees who can be categorized as retirement employee and how long they have worked at each position over the course of their career.

+o	The unique_titles table shows the most recent title for employees of retirement age.

 # 3. Summary

-•	Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami.":
+•	This Analysis provides high-level responses to the following questions, in relation to the upcoming "silver tsunami.":

 1) How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 	41381 will be retiring soon and will need filling.

 2) Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 	No, There are only1549 employees who are eligible to participate in a mentorship program.